MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/auditing/retrieve-audit-data.md

 After auditing is enabled and data changes are made to those tables and columns being audited, you can retrieve the data change history.

+> [!NOTE]
+> Audit data is not available using the Dataverse TDS (SQL) endpoint.
+More information: [Use SQL to query data](../dataverse-sql-query.md)

 ## Audit table

 Data for auditing events is in the [Auditing (Audit) table](../reference/entities/audit.md).
 In the Web API the <xref:Microsoft.Dynamics.CRM.audit?text=audit EntityType> is the resource for this data.
 The audit table is read-only.

 This is the data that is used for the **View Audit Summary** displayed in the Power Platform admin center.
-More information: [Use the Audit Summary view](/power-platform/admin/manage-dataverse-auditing#use-the-audit-summary-view)
+More information: [Administrators Guide: Use the Audit Summary view](/power-platform/admin/manage-dataverse-auditing#use-the-audit-summary-view)

+Calling user must have the `prvReadAuditSummary` privilege to retrieve data from this table.

 The following table summarizes important columns in the audit table.